1. All researchers must be registered in HOLLIS Special Request. Photo ID is required for account clearance.

 - No papers, books, or other objects may be laid on materials in use, except for book weights provided by the staff.

 - No marks are to be added to or erased from materials consulted.

 - The order and arrangement of unbound materials must be preserved.
 Apparent irregularities should be brought to the attention of the staff.

 - Only staff members may cut unopened pages.

 - When consulting some types of material, researchers will be required to wear gloves supplied by the department.

-13. Requests for photocopies, digital images, microfilms, and photographs are considered by the staff on a case-by-case basis, in accordance with the department’s reproduction policies.
-Please see Reproduction & Publicationfor more information.
+12. Requests for digital images, digital prints, high resolution file retrieval, and audio-visual reformatting are considered by the staff on a case-by-case basis, in accordance with the department’s reproduction policies.
+Please see Reproduction Policies for more information.